anasahhm/Issue-Tracker/README.md

 -Gain real production-level understanding

--CRA is great for speed — this approach is for mastery.
+-CRA is great for speed, this approach is for mastery.